ora0600/confluent_protobuf_playground/Strategy.md

 5. **Execute Test Cases**: Execute the test cases against your system using the selected test data sets.
 Record the results of each test, including any compatibility issues, errors, or unexpected behaviors encountered during testing.
 6. **Analyze Results**: Analyze the test results to evaluate the effectiveness of each compatibility method in meeting the requirements and constraints of your system.
 Consider factors such as simplicity, flexibility, performance, and overall impact on system stability and reliability.
 7. **Iterate and Refine**: Based on the test results and analysis, iterate on your schema evolution strategy and refine the implementation principles as needed.
 Consider adjusting the test plan or incorporating additional test cases to further validate the chosen compatibility method.
-8. ** Document Findings**: Document the findings of the test plan, including key observations, lessons learned, and recommendations for future schema evolution efforts.
+8. **Document Findings**: Document the findings of the test plan, including key observations, lessons learned, and recommendations for future schema evolution efforts.
 Share the results with stakeholders to facilitate informed decision-making and consensus on the chosen compatibility method.

 By following this test plan, you can systematically evaluate different schema evolution methods and determine which one best meets the specific needs and objectives of your system.

-### Here is an example of testing/analysing
+### Example: Web Application Test Plan for Schema Evolution

 Let's consider a sample case for a web application that manages user profiles.
 The application currently stores user information such as username, favorite number, and favorite color.
 The goal is to add a new field for storing the user's phone number while ensuring compatibility with existing user data and functionalities.